delucis/v3.chrisswithinbank.net/blog/_posts/2021-01-07-progetto-positano.md

 offered by the [St. Elisabeth-Kirche][sek], and framing each piece with electronics and video to draw my attention fluidly through the whole experience.

-To give a flavour, here is Sara Glojnarić’s phenomenal _#popfem 2_, which cuts footage from the confirmation hearings of Brett Kavanaugh and Clarence Thomas with the same rapid-fire energy that her music displays, simultaneously deploying the archive material as a means to bear witness and subverting it to make her own, feminist, point.
+To give a flavour, here is Sara Glojnarić’s phenomenal _#popfem&nbsp;2_, which cuts footage from the confirmation hearings of Brett Kavanaugh and Clarence Thomas with the same rapid-fire energy that her music displays, simultaneously deploying the archive material as a means to bear witness and subverting it to make her own forceful point.

 <p class="embed-container"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Mt-n16k0A0g" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-It will be a challenge contributing to a concert as well put together as October’s, but I look forward to attempting to do so and sharing this platform with fellow fellow [Liisa Hirsch][lh].
+It will be a challenge contributing to a concert as well put together as October’s, but I look forward to attempting to do so and sharing this platform with fellow composer [Liisa Hirsch][lh] and all of ensemble mosaik’s musicians.

 [em]: http://www.ensemble-mosaik.de/
 [pp]: https://progettopositano.org/